-The Following section provides watershed condition summaries for the Dairy-McKay Sub-Basin's eight subwatersheds.
-The map inserts show floodplain elevations and coho densities for the RBA-inventoried subwatersheds.
-[This Page Left Intentionally Blank]
+The Following section provides watershed condition summaries for the Dairy-McKay Sub-Basin's eight sub-watersheds.
+The map inserts show floodplain elevations and coho densities for the RBA-inventoried sub-watersheds.

 Upper West Fork Dairy Creek

 Upper West Fork Dairy Creek Sub-Watershed is primarily managed as working forest land (publicly and privately owned) and Stub Stewart State Park in the upper sub-watershed.
 There are some agricultural and rural residential lands in the lower sub-watershed.
 Based on the RBA results, the upper sub-watershed mainstem and tributaries provide anchor habitats for coho salmon, winter steelhead, and cutthroat trout.